 Can I mix acrylic with gouache?

 Yes, you can!
-However, do keep in mind that since you will be adding acrylic paints, this will now make is water resistant which means you cannot reactivate a previous layer and it dries instantly.
+However, do keep in mind that since you will be adding acrylic paints, this will now make it water-resistant which means you cannot reactivate a previous layer and it dries instantly.

-The texture of the paint and piece will be different as well however, there is acrylic gouache which is available that will give you what you’re looking for.
+The texture of the paint and piece will be different as well however, there is acrylic gouache that is available that will give you what you’re looking for.